namedpipe/weather/README.md

 ```
 bundle install;
-unicorn -c unicorn.rb -E production -D
+unicorn -c unicorn.rb -E production
 ```

-The server will now be running on port 4567 and you can test it via something like https://127.0.0.1:4567/ZIPCODE/city.json - where ZIPCODE is a US ZIPCODE.
+The server will now be running on port 4567 and you can test it via something like http://0.0.0.0:4567/ZIPCODE/city.json - where ZIPCODE is a US ZIPCODE.

 ## weather-web
 This is a [AngularJS](https://angularjs.org/), [Bootstrap](http://getbootstrap.com/), and [D3.js](http://d3js.org/) app designed to pull data from the weather-server and display a simple graph.